andygoh5/Analysis-of-CVD-subtypes-using-Random-Projections-Clustering/README.md

 # Network-Analysis-with-Neo4j
-Analysis of Knowledge Graph using graph algorithms in Neo4j
+Analysis of Knowledge Graph using graph algorithms in Neo4j.
+See the [Project Report](Project%20Report.pdf) for a complete and thorough overview.

 ## How to run the project